Dynamic resource allocation in eukaryotic Resource Balance Analysis: Dynamic resource allocation framework

-where $\mathcal U$ denotes the set of admissible controls, defined as the set of Lebesgue-measurable functions $\alpha \colon [0,T] \to [0,1]$, and notice that the instantaneous growth rate $\mu\bigl(E(t), M(t)\bigr)$ should be understood as a smooth proxy for the growth potential induced by the current macromolecular composition of the cell.
+where the instantaneous growth rate $\mu$ depends on the current cellular state.
+In practice, $\mu(t)$ may be interpreted as the maximal growth rate compatible with the cellular resource constraints at time $t$, as determined by an underlying RBA feasibility problem.
+The dynamic resource allocation problem is formulated as an optimal control problem over a finite time horizon $[0,T]$.
+The state variables correspond to the concentrations of enzymes and metabolic machineries, whose dynamics are governed by synthesis and degradation processes, and the control variable represents the allocation of translational capacity among these cellular components.
+The objective is to maximize the cumulative growth over the considered time interval, quantified by the integral of the instantaneous growth rate. where $\mathcal U$ denotes the set of admissible controls, defined as the set of Lebesgue-measurable functions $\alpha \colon [0,T] \to [0,1]$, and notice that the instantaneous growth rate $\mu\bigl(E(t), M(t)\bigr)$ should be understood as a smooth proxy for the growth potential induced by the current macromolecular composition of the cell.
 In particular, it may be interpreted as the maximal growth rate compatible with the underlying RBA constraints for fixed values of $E$ and $M$, without requiring an explicit solution of the associated feasibility problem at each time.
 The problem does not involve terminal constraints or explicit path constraints.
 Nevertheless, path constraints could be incorporated to enforce additional physical or biological limitations, such as bounds on total protein content or ribosomal capacity.
 While such constraints increase the complexity of the formulation, they remain compatible with standard optimal control techniques.
 The imposed nonnegativity of the initial conditions ensures that all trajectories remain within the biologically meaningful region